nexmo-se/mobile-caller-demo-android/README.md

 ### Setup
 1. Change the server host in `ApiService.kt` line 13 to your hosted server.
+2. Change the application ID in `app/build.gradle` to the one specified when creating the Pushy Application.
-2. Build and Run the application.
+2. Sync, Build and Run the application.

 ### Using The Application
 1. Login by entering your mobile number.
 This will be used as a user identifier which the other party will use to call you.